What is a smart factory?

 What is the difference between a smart factory and smart manufacturing?

-Smart manufacturing refers to factory operations where digital technologies are applied to connect machines, people, and processes together to ultimately produce product more efficiently.
+Smart manufacturing refers to factory operations where digital technologies are applied to connect machines, people, and processes together.
+The ultimate goal is to produce more efficiently.
 This combination of hardware, cloud computing, and big data should provide a clearer picture of where opportunities exist for improvement.

 A smart factory, on the other hand, is simply a term describing a facility that enables smart manufacturing operations.
 It incorporates hardware and software elements into a cyber-physical system.

-Smart factory and smart manufacturing fall under the umbrella of Industry 4.0 and are examples of digital transformation of the manufacturing environment.
+Smart factory and smart manufacturing fall under the umbrella of Industry 4.0.
+They're examples of digital transformation of the manufacturing environment.

 What are the benefits of a smart factory?

-Broadly speaking, benefits for manufacturers include improvements in efficiency, quality, safety, and reduction of costs in a variety of ways.
+Broadly speaking, the benefits of a smart factory include improvements in efficiency, quality, safety, and cost reduction.
 Ultimately, these benefits should lead to increased competitiveness and profitability in the marketplace.

 Common benefits can be broken into four categories: